 Pilonidal treatment philosophy has undergone a great change in the past twenty years.
 In the past, the general assumption was that ALL tissue around the abscess needed to be excised.
 As you might imagine, this treatment philosophy lead to enormous wounds, some of which never healed and left patients with destroyed lives.
-That treatment philosophy came from a failure to understand that Pits in the midline are what cause Pilonidal, not diseased tissue.
+That treatment philosophy came from a failure to understand that Pits in the buttock midline are what cause Pilonidal, not diseased tissue.
 Abscesses would recur again and again because surgeons were not removing the Pits that were actually causing the abscess, they were simply scooping out perfectly healthy tissue unnecessarily.

 Today, you will find more and more surgeons that advocate minimal treatment and fewer surgeons who still adamantly that feel that all tissue around an abscess must be removed.
 What will be presented on this page is a suggestion of treatments depending on severity of the disease.
 The choice is ultimately between you and your surgeon.

 What Should You Do?

 Learn as much as you can about your body and Pilonidal abscesses.
 Stay calm.
 Science has told us a lot about disease and how the body works but each and every body is unique.
 Your body is different, your immune system is different, your Pilonidal is uniquely your own.
 You need to learn everything you can about this disease, look at your symptoms, consider your lifestyle, and evaluate your options.

 Some of you are going to be ultra conservative and take only the minimal steps as you think necessary.
 Some of you are going to be on the phone booking a surgery date within the next hour because you want this handled…yesterday.
 You know what is right for you, then discuss that with your doctor to come to an agreement on which direction treatment should take.
 We provide a basic guide below but we don’t know YOU like you know you.